maiyopabz/RandomQuoteGenerator/README.md

 Simple overview of use/purpose.

-## Description *
+## Description

-I declared an Arrays that is called `qoutes` that holds 5 objects with each properties and values.
+I declared an arrays that is called `quotes` that holds 5 objects with each properties and values.
 Then I created a `getRandomQuote` function that generates a number from index value of 0 to length of the qoutes array that has been declared.
 This will also returns a randomize object within the qoutes array object.

 I declared a `printQuote` function that calls the getRandomQuote() function then generates its value to print the html into the html page.